arrayfire/arrayfire/docs/pages/interop_cuda.md

 If your kernels can share the ArrayFire CUDA stream, you should:

-1. Add an include for `af/cuda.h` to your project
+1. Include the 'af/afcuda.h' header in your source code
+2. Use ArrayFire as normal
+3. Ensure any JIT kernels have executed using ``af::eval()`
-2. Obtain a device pointer from ArrayFire af::array objects
+4. Obtain device pointers from ArrayFire array objects using
-3. Determine ArrayFire's CUDA stream
+5. Determine ArrayFire's CUDA stream
-4. Set arguments and launch your kernel in ArrayFire's CUDA stream
+6. Set arguments and run your kernel in ArrayFire's stream
-5. Return control of af::array memory to ArrayFire
+7. Return control of af::array memory to ArrayFire
-6. Compile your application using `nvcc` with the appropriate paths.
+8. Compile with `nvcc`, linking with the `afcuda` library.

 Notice that since ArrayFire and your kernels are sharing the same CUDA stream, there is no need to perform any synchronization operations as